jessengatai/okayNowThis.js/README.md

 	// keyframe 1
 	$('#yourstage').okaynowthis('keyframe',0,function(){
-		// code to run with no delay, like showing our pause button!
+		// code to run with no delay, like show our pause button!

 	// keyframe 2
 	}).okaynowthis('keyframe',1000,function(){